 how does it work?
 Let's take a closer look!

 Photo: Chainsaws to the rescue!
 Two US Navy personnel help to clear up trees felled in Gulfport, Miss. in August 2005 by Hurricane Katrina.
-Photo by Ja'lon A. Rhinehart courtesy of US Navy.
+Photo by Ja'lon A. Rhinehart courtesy of

 What is a chainsaw?